uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 ## Preliminary Models {.page_break_before}

 This section covers four different models to predict the compressive strength of concrete.
-The root mean square error (rmse) was used to evaluate the performance of the models
+The root mean square error (rmse) was used to evaluate the performance of the models.

 ### Random Forest